3dcitydb/3dcitydb-docs/source/wfs/docker.rst

 .. rubric:: WFS configuration and testing

 Start a 3DCityDB WFS container.
-We are going to open port 8080 for the service and serve WFS content from ``/citydb-wfs``.
+We are going to expose port 8080 to the host system for the service and serve WFS content from ``/citydb-wfs``.

 .. code-block:: bash

   docker run -d --name wfs \
       -p 8080:8080 \
-      --link citydb \
+      --network citydb-net \
       -e CITYDB_HOST=citydb \
       -e CITYDB_NAME=postgres \
       -e CITYDB_USERNAME=postgres \
       -e CITYDB_PASSWORD=changeMe \
       -e WFS_CONTEXT_PATH=citydb-wfs \
     3dcitydb/wfs:latest-alpine

+.. note:: The 3DCityDB, Importer/Exporter and WFS Docker containers are attached to the same Docker network ``citydb-net`` we created in the beginning.
+Thus, container names (e.g. ``citydb``) can be use as hostnames for communication between the containers.
+See `Docker network docs <https://docs.docker.com/network/>`_ for more Docker networking options.

 Now the WFS should be up and running.
 Let's check if the service started using ``docker logs``: